-The following commands are mix mode compatibility commands used to control speed and turn using differential steering.
-Before a command is executed valid drive and turn data is required.
-You only need to send both data packets once.
-After receiving both valid drive and turn data RoboClaw will begin to operate the motors.
-At this point you only need to update turn or drive data as needed.
+The following commands are mix mode commands used to control speed and turn for differential steering.
+Before a command is executed, both valid drive and turn data packets are required Once RoboClaw begins to operate the motors turn and speed can be updated independently.